Investigating Labeler Bias in Face Annotation for Machine Learning: Introduction

 \section{Introduction}

 Artificial intelligence (AI) is rapidly becoming involved in numerous areas of life, making far-reaching decisions such as granting loans and hiring people.
-Amazon analyzes customers' purchasing behavior\footnote{https://www.gigaspaces.com/blog/amazon-found-every-100ms-of-latency-cost-them-1-in-sales}, Netflix studies entertainment preferences\footnote{https:/about.netflix.com/en/news/four-years-after-house-of-cards-netflix-members-elect-their-owntv-schedule}, and Facebook uses social interactions to tailor content to their users~\cite{horwitz2021facebook}.
+Amazon analyzes customers' purchasing behavior\footnote{\href{https://www.gigaspaces.com/blog/amazon-found-every-100ms-of-latency-cost-them-1-in-sales}{https://www.gigaspaces.com/blog/amazon-found-every-100ms-of-latency-cost-them-1-in-sales}}, Netflix studies entertainment preferences\footnote{\href{https:/about.netflix.com/en/news/four-years-after-house-of-cards-netflix-members-elect-their-owntv-schedule}{https:/about.netflix.com/en/news/four-years-after-house-of-cards-netflix-members-elect-their-owntv-schedule}}, and Facebook uses social interactions to tailor content to their users~\cite{horwitz2021facebook}.
 Data collection, processing, and prediction are key pillars of AI applications.
-Although AI is a powerful tool, the fundamental reliance on data can be problematic since datasets can be distorted in various ways, creating unintended consequences.
+Although AI is a powerful tool, the fundamental reliance on data can be problematic due to the potential for bias to be embedded in datasets, creating unintended consequences.
 One under-investigated contributing factor to biased AI tools is labeler bias, which results from cognitive biases~\cite{eickhoff2018cognitive} in crowd workers and other dynamics in the labeling process~\cite{miceli_between_2020}.
 Many AI applications rely on crowdsourcing platforms to label their data, yet they usually do not consider whether they are utilizing a diverse population of labelers~\cite{miceli_studying_2022}.
 A biased labeler pool could lead to unfair outcomes for certain groups, such as women, ethnic minorities, or people from disadvantaged neighborhoods.
 Therefore, it is crucial to examine labeler pools with a critical lens to avoid bias and create a more fair and transparent process.